-T. nonthly capitated payment per eligible enrollee through an approved MMIS.
-1 Describe how payments are made to the managed care entity or entities: Appendix I: Financial Accountability I-3: Payment (2 of 7) t payment.
-In addition to providing that the Medicaid agency makes payments directly to providers of waiver es, payments for waiver services are made utilizing one or more of the following arrangements (select at least one): The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive or limited) or a nanaged care entity or entities.
-7 The Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program.
-7 The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent. t Specify the limited fiscal agent, the waiver services for which the limited fiscal agent makes payment, the functions hat the limited fiscal agent performs in paying waiver claims, and the methods by which the Medicaid agency oversees the operations of the limited fiscal agent: Providers are paid by a managed care entity or entities for services that are included in the state's contract with the entity.
+O Payments for waiver services are made by a managed care entity or entities.
+The managed care entity is paid a monthly capitated payment per eligible enrollee through an approved MMIS.
+Describe how payments are made to the managed care entity or entities: Appendi: x I: Financial Accountability I-3: Payment (2 of 7) ct payment.
+In addition to providing that the Medicaid agency makes payments directly to providers of waiver ices, payments for waiver services are made utilizing one or more of the following arrangements (select at least one): The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive or limited) or a managed care entity or entities.
+X The Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program.
+The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent.
+Specify the limited fiscal agent, the waiver services for which the limited fiscal agent makes payment, the functions that the limited fiscal agent performs in paying waiver claims, and the methods by which the Medicaid agency oversees the operations of the limited fiscal agent: Providers are paid by a managed care entity or entities for services that are included in the state's contract with the entity.
 Specify how providers are paid for the services (if any) not included in the state's contract with managed care entities.

-Appendix I: Financial Accountability rr I-3: Payment (3 of 7)

-c.
-Supplemental or Enhanced Payments.
-Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
-Section 1903(a)(1) provides for Federal financial participation to states for expenditures for services under an approved state plan/waiver.
-Specify whether supplemental or enhanced payments are made.
-Select one:

-No. The state does not make supplemental or enhanced payments for waiver services.

-Yes.
-The state makes supplemental or enhanced payments for waiver services.
+Appendi: x I: Financial Accountability I-3: Payment (3 of 7) effic expe plemental or Enhanced Payments.
+Section 1902(a)(30) requires that payments for services be consistent with iency, economy, and quality of care.
+Section 1903(a)(1) provides for Federal financial participation to states for nditures for services under an approved state plan/waiver.
+Specify whether supplemental or enhanced payments are e.
+Select one: No. The state does not make supplemental or enhanced payments for waiver services.
+O Ves.
+The state makes supplemental or enhanced payments for waiver services